-Exploration Plan
+Exploration Program

 The Company is planning additional exploration work at the Chaupec Target in Cluster 1 and the Guaclle Target in Cluster 2.
-The objective of the exploration programs is to identify near-surface, high-grade mineralization to provide additional early life feed to the proposed 80,000-tonne per day concentrator included in the PEA report.
+The objective of the exploration programs is to identify near-surface, high-grade mineralization to provide additional early life feed to the proposed 80,000-tonne per day concentrator included in the PEA report, and will commence when funds are available.